 Key sensor sizes

 Probably the two most common sensor sizes you’ll see on the market are full-frame, which is the same sensor size as 35mm film, and the smaller, APS-C format, similar in size to APS-C film.
-Outside of these two, you also have medium format (larger than full-frame), and Four Thirds (smaller than APS-C), also known as Micro Four Thirds or MFT.
+Apart from these two, there are also medium format (larger than full-frame), and Four Thirds (smaller than APS-C), also known as Micro Four Thirds or MFT.

-Other than the physical size differences, there are some other differences to take note of between sensor sizes, which we’ll be exploring in this piece.
-There are benefits and drawbacks to each sensor size, which we’ll also walk you through.
+Other than the physical size differences, there are some others to take note of between sensor sizes, which we explore in this piece.
+We’ll also walk you through the benefits and drawbacks to each sensor size.

 The Fujifilm X-H2 has an APS-C sensor but has somewhat turned conventional sensor size arguments on their head by offering 40MP resolution, which is more than all but a handful of full-frame cameras.
 Bigger is not always better.
 Image: Andy Westlake